AnthonyGosselin/Ctrl-Crash/README.md

 ## Dataset Preprocessing (Optional)

 Instead of downloading the preprocessing datasets, you may choose to preprocess them yourself.
 Scripts and instructions for preparing datasets (frame extraction, cropping, bounding-box label generation, train/val split) are provided in the [preprocess README](src/preprocess/README.md).
 See that file for details on supported datasets and usage examples.

+**NOTE**: This repository is actively being updated, changes and bug fixes can be expected in the days/weeks to come